By Multimedia Producer Narbeh Minassian

 The WHO is working with partners all over the world to speed-up research and development and Jake Baum, Professor of Cell Biology and Infectious Diseases at Imperial, says that the current cohort of Covid-19 vaccines are the quickest that any have ever been developed from lab to clinic to human trial.

-“With all the good will and effort going on, we may actually see a vaccine available next year,” he said.
+“With all the good will and effort going on, we may actually see a vaccine available next year,” he said earlier in 2020.

 Some of the normal roadblocks in the process revolve around funding, he added, and a “considerable amount of regulation”.